wmo-im/wmo-resolutions-php/README.md

 # wmo-resolutions-php

 WMO Resolutions PHP app.
 Please describe the basic functionality of the app here.
+For example bla-die-bla

 ## Running the application